Jingdan-Z/Bond_pricing/README.md

 # Bond_pricing
 1. use loops and formula respectively in Python to calculate the bond value and draw the bond pricing curve against the change in dicount rate (used 10-yr bond as example)
-2. add the features for day count conventions
+2. calculate the duration and convexity of bond